booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B4/README.md

 To continue with the next steps you need to have finished [__Exercise B.1__](../B1/).
 There you did set up a HTTPS webserver with a certificate of an official CA.

-   * First of all you need a method how to find out if a server provides a (stapled) OCSP response within the TLS handshake.
+   * First of all: Let's see a method how to find out if a server provides a (stapled) OCSP response within the TLS handshake.
 The easiest way is to use the parameter `-status` with openssl.
      ```Bash
      ~# echo QUIT | openssl s_client -connect exercise.jumpingcrab.com:21443 -status
      CONNECTED(00000004)